 The Project has also to date produced several outputs and products, among them several technical documents describing the achievements, impacts and lessons learnt of the project.
 All project reports/outputs are available in Spanish through the project search function of the ITTO website (www.itto.int/project_search/).
-There has been a delay in having the National Strategy developed by the project translated into a new government regulation as originally anticipated; CONAP (National Commission for Protected Areas) has submitted this to the office of the President but political developments in the country have led to lengthy delays in the formulation and approval of the relevant regulation.
-The Executing Agency has therefore requested (and ITTO has approved) a budget neutral extension of the project to the end of 2018 to allow successful completion of this aspect of the project.
-The completion report will be made available through the ITTO website's project search function once approved.
+There were significant delays in having the National Strategy developed by the project translated into a new government regulation as originally anticipated; political developments in the country led to lengthy delays in the formulation and approval of the relevant regulation.
+The Executing Agency therefore requested (and ITTO approved) a budget neutral extension of the project to the end of 2018 to allow successful completion of this aspect of the project.
+Following approval of the extension, the new government regulation was approved and adopted in late 2018, however the EA had still not submitted the project completion report and final audit at the time of preparing this report more than a year later in late 2019.
+The representative of Guatemala may be invited to inform the Council of the reason(s) for the delay in complying with the project reporting requirements which must be met in order for this project to be declared successfully completed.
+A monitoring visit to Guatemala will be undertaken by the Secretariat immediately after the 55th Council session; while this visit's focus is primarily other ITTO projects being undertaken in the country, discussions will be held on this topic if the reports are still not submitted by that time.